awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 Subscribing an Email Address to a Topic
 =======================================

 Create an object containing the Protocol parameter to specify the email protocol, the TopicArn for the topic to subscribe to, and an email address as the message Endpoint.
 Pass the parameters to the subscribe method of the AWS.SNS client class.
-You can use the subscribe method to subscribe several different endpoints to an Amazon SNS topic, depending on the values used for parameters passed, as other examples in this topic will show.
+You can use the subscribe method to subscribe several different endpoints to an |SNS| topic, depending on the values used for parameters passed, as other examples in this topic will show.

-To call the subscribe method, create a promise for invoking an Amazon SNS service object, passing the parameters object.
+To call the subscribe method, create a promise for invoking an |SNS| service object, passing the parameters object.
 Then handle the response in the promise callback.

 **Imports**